Every human on Earth has one common connect – money.

 There is no guide to teach anyone how to go to client hunting.

 There are resources and some of them are shared here.

 Sites like International Freelancers Academy, Media Bistro, and Urban-Muse are excellent resources to learn about the freelancing trade and accessing financial writer jobs.
 They are resource-cum-job opening sites.

 Networking helps to get clients if you have the right connections.
 Maintain good work ethics and choose quality work over money.

-Further, if you want to learn more on finance writing, read these exceptionally well-written posts on Susan Weiner’s blog.
+Further, if you want to learn more about financial writing, read these exceptionally well-written posts on Susan Weiner’s blog.
 The posts target CFA charter-holders but they are applicable otherwise too.
 They are:

 Each of these posts is a must-read.

-There are no benchmark charges of a finance writer.
+There are no benchmark charges of a financial writer.

-Finance writers with good experience, skills and portfolio charge as per their input within the contextual requirement.
+Financial writers with good experience, writing skills and portfolio charge as per their input within the contextual requirement.